 Read the “Contact Us” and “About Us” links.
 Are they working, and do they give information that is helpful?
 Can you email the story’s author, and get a response?

 Go to fact-checking sites.
 Use them to see what they say about the news story before you post it on social media.
-Try factcheck.org, snopes.com, politifact.com, or other fact-checking sites.
+Try factcheck.org, snopes.com, politifact.com, or any of the other fact-checking sites.
 There are hundreds.
 And if you have questions about the quality of a particular fact-checking site, use multiple fact-checking sites to verify the information.

 Be skeptical.
 It will help make you a smart news consumer.
-But be sure you use your skepticism to check out the facts.
+But be sure you use your skepticism to check out the facts in a thoughtful way.
 You have the technological tools to be a wise news consumer.
 Use them, and you won’t be fooled by those spreading disinformation.